kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 All of the validation desired can be achieved by updating the CRDs to take advantage of the OpenApi v3 schema validation.
 In particular, the `oneOf` and `minLength` fields can be used.

 There is a desire for some fields to be immutable, which is not yet supported by CRDs.
 See the immutable fields [KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/20190603-immutable-fields.md) for the latest updates.
 As of August 2020, the KEP is provisional and has no clear timeline for when immutable fields will come to CRDs.

-Note that we may want to consider other fields to be marked as immutable.

 #### VolumeSnapshot